 We offer Accelerated Reader™ collections which are ideal to top up or build library stocks, ensuring a range of titles to support a growing reading culture in school.
-Our collections range from Hi-Lo to full-length novels.
-Every AR pack contains a copy of each listed book and is supplied with a sticker* to be placed on or inside the book – detailing the quiz number, interest level, book level and book points.
+Our collections range from hi-lo to full-length novels.
+Every AR pack contains a copy of each listed book and is supplied with inside cover and spine stickers.

 Levelled collections can save teachers and librarians time in building a comprehensive reading resource within the Accelerated Reader™ programme.

 Badger Learning also offer an easy and fast way to fill your AR library with our Super and Mega packs, brimming with hand-picked selections of the best children’s books from leading publishers.